PAGE 1:

 N.

-people, (my distant family, for example), allay their sadness and fear, (the antithesis of happiness), with religion and God, and therein lies their {happiness}.
+Other people, (my distant family, for example), allay their sadness and fear, (the antithesis of happiness), with religion and God, and therein lies their {happiness}.
 I, myself, believe as Nietzsche does, that "Religious beliefs, far from forming a true picture of some higher world, are self-deceptions that feed on visceral fears and cravings.
 God, Truth, Free-will- the very foundations of our self-assessment as higher creatures- are fictions."

 They feel unutterably alone, like Pip drifting in the ocean of night, while the Pequod sales away into the blackness of the horizon.
 (Melville, Moby Dick).
 To compensate for this loneliness, they befriend "God," and therefore, no longer feel alone.
 They fear death, and therefore believe in Heaven.
 They crave justice, and therefore invent Hell.
 They desire understanding, so see the world as machinations and emanations of God.
 Everything, to them, is clear, pat, and beautiful, and they, believing or "feeling" this, are "Happy."